qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 In |elevationProfile| :guilabel:`Elevation` menu, you can set a specific color to use as the :guilabel:`Background color` for :ref:`elevation profiles <label_elevation_profile_view>`.
-This can make the chart more readable for certain datasets, e.g., point clouds with RGB coloring, where the default background color is too similar to point colors to be easily discernable.
+This can make the chart more readable for certain datasets, e.g., point clouds with RGB coloring, where the default background color is too similar to point colors to be easily discernible.
 If unchanged, the elevation profiles will continue to display using the standard system background color.